yohasebe/openai-chat-api-workflow/README.md

   > You are a friendly but professional consultant who answers various questions, makes decent suggestions, and gives helpful advice in response to a prompt from the user.
 Your response must be concise, suggestive, and accurate.

+**Web Search Parameters**

+- **Web Search Model**: One of the available web search models: `gpt-4o-mini-search-preview` or `gpt-4o-search-preview`. (default: `gpt-4o-mini-search-preview`)

+Note: Web search is triggered when the prompt begins with the word "search" (case-insensitive).
+You can use various formats:
+- `Search what is quantum computing`
+- `search: latest developments in AI`
+- `[search] climate change effects`

+When such formats are detected, the web search model will be automatically used instead of the standard chat model.

 **Image Understanding Parameters**

 - **Max Size for Image Understanding**: The maximum pixel value (`512` to `2000`) of the larger side of the image data sent to the image understanding API.
 Larger images will be resized accordingly.
 (Default: `512`)